Support Groups and Social Support

-- Contact your local church, mosque, synagogue, or other religious group.
+- Your local church, mosque, synagogue, or other religious group.

-- Contact a city, state, or national group that provides support for your health concerns.
-Your library or community center may have a list of these groups.
-Or you can look for information online.
+- A city, state, or national group that provides support for your health concern.
+Check your local library or community center for a list of these groups.
+Or look for information online.